Hegel ,Judaism &Islam

 of Spinoza is not the same as the substance category of Hegel.

-when Spinoza says the substance has infinite essential attributes out of
+when Spinoza says the substance has

 which only two main attributes, thought(corresponds to Hegel's major